 Crappie fishing is an enjoyable pastime that offers both recreational and competitive anglers the opportunity to catch a variety of tasty fish.
 There are two species of crappies found in North America, each of which is a popular game fish.
 These fish are found in the genus Pomoxis and are members of the family Centrarchidae.

-If you’ve ever wished to experience some of the best crappie fishing in the country, then Lake Champlain is the destination for you.
-The lake is known for its pristine water and is popular with New Englanders and Canadians alike.
+If you’ve ever wished to experience some of the best crappie fishing in the country, then Lake Champlain is your destination.
+The lake is known for its pristine water and popular with New Englanders and Canadians.
 Located about an hour south of Quebec City, Lake Champlain is easily accessible from the US Route 2 that crosses between Vermont and New York.
-While the lake itself is serene, it’s also home to a variety of species.
+While the lake is serene, it’s also home to various species.

 In addition to crappies, you may also want to try longnose gar, a native of the lake.
 This species is an important ecological element in Lake Champlain, as they are a top predator and help control overpopulations of forage fish.
-They are also incredibly toxic, so you might want to stay away from them during ice fishing season.
+They are also incredibly toxic, so you might want to avoid them during ice fishing season.

 The lake is known to be a rich source of fish, including largemouth and smallmouth bass.
 Other species include landlocked Atlantic salmon, steelhead, rainbow trout, and brown trout.
 Many anglers also enjoy lake trout, carp, and rock bass.

 Crappie fishing on Canandaigula Lake can be challenging in a variety of ways.
-For example, they are not always visible on the surface of the water.
+For example, they are not always visible on the water’s surface.
 However, there are ways to increase your chances of hooking one of these tasty fish.
 One option is to troll.
 This method allows you to locate them just off the bottom of the lake.
-While fishing, make sure to keep a buoy or two handy to use as a marker.
+While fishing, keep a buoy or two handy to use as a marker.